Cars Brands that start with C

 Cizeta Logo

-Italian Claudio Zampolli and the father of disc jockey Giorgio Moroder founded the company in 1988 in Modena, Italy.
-The name of the brand was based on Claudio Zampolli’s initials, CZ.
+Italian Claudio Zampolli, the father of disc jockey Giorgio Moroder, founded the company in 1988 in Modena, Italy.
+The brand’s name was based on Claudio Zampolli’s initials, CZ.
 The only product of their joint venture was the Cizeta-Moroder V16T model with a 16-cylinder transverse engine.
 The body, designed by Marcello Gandini, resembled late versions of the Lamborghini Diablo.
 Moroder left the company in 1990.
 The brand was closed in 1994, having managed to produce eight cars, and three more were released under the brand name in 1999 and 2003.
 After the bankruptcy, Zampolli moved to the United States, founding Cizeta Automobili USA in Fountain Valley, California.

 Continental